 The stack of solutions used within a studio is an important part of the technological ecosystem of a company.
 That stack is a living thing, changing quite a lot.
 Some solutions were only used within a project and are now discarded.
 Others are still used despite being old versions.
 And it might be hard to make an accurate and full description.

 Yet, we can describe broadly what’s currently used at Les Fées Spéciales.
 As you will see, it’s mostly free and open source software, but not exclusively.
-And nothing too fancy !
-Operating systems, communication, DCCs, web stuff and programming solutions: here goes the list as of early 2019!
+And nothing too fancy!
+Operating systems, communication, DCCs, web stuff and programming solutions: here goes the list as of 2019!

 Table of Contents